geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 {% highlight bash %}
 $ geomesa
+Using GEOMESA_HOME = /path/to/geomesa-{{ site.stableVersion }}
 Usage: geomesa [command] [command options]
   Commands:
-    create           Create a feature definition in a GeoMesa catalog deletecatalog    Delete a GeoMesa catalog completely (and all features in it) deleteraster     Delete a raster table
+    create           Create a feature definition in a GeoMesa catalog deletecatalog    Delete a GeoMesa catalog completely (and all features in it) deleteraster     Delete a GeoMesa Raster Table
     describe         Describe the attributes of a given feature in GeoMesa explain          Explain how a GeoMesa query will be executed export           Export a GeoMesa feature
-    help             Show help
+    getsft           Get the SimpleFeatureType of a feature help             Show help
-    ingest           Ingest a file of various formats into GeoMesa ingestraster     Ingest a raster file or raster files in a directory into GeoMesa list             List GeoMesa features for a given catalog metadata         Write out the metadata for a feature or catalog querystats       Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog tableconf        Perform table configuration operations
+    ingest           Ingest a file of various formats into GeoMesa ingestraster     Ingest a raster file or raster files in a directory into GeoMesa list             List GeoMesa features for a given catalog querystats       Export queries and statistics about the last X number of queries to a CSV file. removeschema     Remove a schema and associated features from a GeoMesa catalog tableconf        Perform table configuration operations
+    version          GeoMesa Version
 {% endhighlight %}

-For more information on the tools check out the  [GeoMesa Tools tutorial](/geomesa-tools-features/) after you're done with this tutorial
+For more information on the tools check out the  [GeoMesa Tools tutorial](/geomesa-tools-features/) after you're done with this tutorial.

+GeoMesa Tools comes with a bundled SLF4J implementation.
+However, if you receive an SLF4J error like this:

+{% highlight bash %}
+SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
+SLF4J: Defaulting to no-operation (NOP) logger implementation
+SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
+{% endhighlight %}

+download the SLF4J TAR-ball [found here](http://www.slf4j.org/download.html).
+Extract slf4j-log4j12-1.7.7.jar and place it in the geomesa-{{ site.stableVersion }}/lib directory.

+If this conflicts with another SLF4J implementation, it may need to be removed from the lib directory.

 ### DEPLOY GEOMESA TO ACCUMULO